tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

             signals = generate_signals(df)
             account = execute_trade_strategy(signals, account)

-        # Update the dashboard visualization
+        # Update the plot
-        update_dashboard(df)
+        update_plot(df)

         # Update line chart
         plt.pause(1)

-        # We need to close the matplotlib plotting area after each plot update to avoid extra memory consumption
+        # Refresh the matplotlib plotting area to avoid extra memory consumption
         plt.close()

         await asyncio.sleep(1)
 ```

-* Once the new data is fetched, the `update_dashboard` function is called to update the plot.
+* Once the new data is fetched, the `update_plot` function is called to update the plot.
 Since we have an active line chart, we need to use the `pause` function to update and display the plot before the one-second pause.

   * **Note:** Currently, the `pause` function is experimental and not recommended for complex plots, but it's suitable for prototyping and teaching purposes.
 If you experience issues or glitches running this script, comment out the plotting code or use the `jarvis-text.py` script.